hacspec/hacspec/Readme.md

 # Examples
 There's a set of example specs [here](spec-examples/).
-To run all examples one can either use `cargo test`.
+To run all examples one can use `cargo test -p hacspec-examples`.

 * [AES 128/256](hacspec/spec-examples/aes-gcm/aes.rs)
 * [GF 128](hacspec/spec-examples/aes-gcm/gf128.rs)